 Admissions Procedure - International Degree Seeking Students

-All international students must make application, pay applicable fees, and provide documents at least 60 days prior to the start of the semester in which they wish to register to allow for processing.
+All international students must apply, pay applicable fees, and provide documents at least 60 days prior to the start of the semester in which they wish to register.
 Exceptions are evaluated by the Director of Admissions or designated official.